 Presently much of the Core Zone is classified as an Inferred Resource, primarily due to a its complexity, depth and lack of sufficient drilling coverage.
-The Core Zone is planned to be drilled from underground drilling positions and this hole highlights the potential to add significantly to the Abra project life.
+The Core Zone is planned to be drilled more from underground drilling positions once development access is complete in 2020.